ajcerejeira/vat-validator/README.rst

 Contributing
 ============

 Pull requests are welcome!
-Please check the CONTRIBUTING_ file for contribution guidelines.
+Please check the :doc:`CONTRIBUTING <contributing>` file for contribution guidelines.

-.. _CONTRIBUTING: CONTRIBUTING.rst

 =======
 License
 =======

 This software is distributed under MIT license.
-See the LICENSE_ file for details.
+See the :doc:`LICENSE <license>` file for details.

-.. _LICENSE: LICENSE